Manage all product content in one central system of record.

 Register for our upcoming in-person and virtual events to connect with other industry insiders.

-According to eMarketer, U.S. social commerce sales will hit $36.62 billion in 2021.
-Social commerce brings tangible opportunities to drive sales and create loyal customers, and many brands are using it to their advantage to reap serious rewards.
+Social commerce is the answer.
+It brings tangible opportunities to drive sales and create loyal customers, and many brands are using it to their advantage to reap serious rewards.

-In a podcast interview with The Digital Shelf Institute, Trace Rutland, digital hub director at Ocean Spray, shared that “the video received over 13 million views.
+In a podcast interview with the Digital Shelf Institute (DSI), Trace Rutland, digital hub director at Ocean Spray, shared that “the video received over 13 million views.
 Sales for Fleetwood Mac’s song jumped 374%, and average daily uses of “Dreams” on TikTok also jumped 1,380% after the video went viral.”

 Influencer marketing plays a crucial part in McCormick’s product launch strategies.
-Recently, the brand partnered with the food influencer Tabitha Brown to create a new product and promote it on social media, called Sunshine Seasoning.
+The brand partnered with the food influencer Tabitha Brown to create a new product and promote it on social media, called Sunshine Seasoning.

-This co-developed flavor helped them achieve “record-breaking sales results,” according to Alia Kemet, McCormick’s VP of creative and digital marketing on Modern Retail.
+This co-developed flavor helped them achieve “record-breaking sales results,” according to Alia Kemet, McCormick’s vice president of creative and digital marketing on Modern Retail.

 Image Source: @iamtabithabrown/Instagram